Gu Haiyan

 Gu Haiyan (born 29 September 1999) is a Chinese wheelchair fencer.

-She won the gold medal in the women's foil A event at the 2020 Summer Paralympics held in Tokyo, Japan.
-She also won the gold medal in the women's team foil event.
+She has competed at the Summer Paralympics in 2020, where she won gold medals in the individual foil A and team foil events, and in 2024, where she won a gold medal in the sabre A event.

 At the 2019 IWAS Wheelchair Fencing World Championships held in Cheongju, South Korea, she won the gold medal in the women's team sabre event.